Giant’s Wrath — Chapter V.

 Before Barlow could respond, there was an uncomfortable shuffle from where the boy was hiding, one that caught the ears of the hunting party.
 Barlow also heard it, twisting his oak axe handle so hard that it creaked.

 “Isaac.” the leader of the party shouted.
 “Is that you?
-Why don’t you come out, the priest has changed with mind.”
+Why don’t you come out, the priest has changed his mind.”

 Slowly, from behind a small structure in the ruins, Isaac emerged tattered and muddy.
 He glared at the man speaking.